 Does your career require you to limit time off work?

-Some careers don’t allow you to take a leave of absence for two or three years.
-In this case, you need to be very time efficient.
+Some careers don’t allow you to take off for two or three years.
+In this case you need to be very time efficient.
 You need to get your work done during work hours.
 When you are at home you need to give your partner and your child the attention they both need.

 I find that if you want a good volunteer, the best one is always the busiest one.
 They know how to manage their time.
 So if you want to be a Super Mum, start learning the skills of time management.